my1396/R-Notes/docs/0602-Goodlooking-Colors.md

 `colorRampPalette(colors, bias = 1, space = c("rgb", "Lab"), interpolate = c("linear", "spline"), alpha = FALSE))`

-<span style='color:#008B45'>Color interpolation function</span>.
+<span class="env-green">Color interpolation function</span>.
 Interpolate a set of given colors to create new color palettes.

 - `colors` 	 vector of any of the three kinds, i.e., either
   - a color name (as listed by `colors()` ),